cusspvz/set-asap/README.md

-You won't block the IO, you don't want to, but it could happen whenever your code has lot of things to handle, this method is a mixture between the `setImmediate` and `setInterval`, but instead of a fixed timing, it places your call in a dynamic window without respecting priority.
+You won't block the IO, you don't want to, but it could happen whenever your code has lot of things to handle, this method is a mixture between the `setImmediate` and `setTimeout`, but instead of a fixed timing, it places your call in a dynamic window without respecting priority.

 This method allows the engine to handle other resources on the spare time.